knative/docs/blog/docs/articles/demystifying-activator-on-path.md

 But let's see why is this is the case.
 The log above comes from the multi-scaler which reports a scaled result that contains EBC as reported above and a desired pod count for different windows.

-Roughly the final desired number is (there is more logic that covers corner cases and checking against min/max scale limits) derived from the dppc we saw earlier.
+Roughly the final desired number is derived from the dppc we saw earlier (there is more logic that covers corner cases and checking against min/max scale limits).

 In this case the target value is 0.7*10=10.
-So we have for example for the panic window: dppc=ceil(19.874/7)=3
+So we have for example for the panic window: `dppc=ceil(19.874/7)=3`.

 As metrics get stabilized and revision is scaled enough we have: